Low Valuations Miss The Cash Planet Fitness's Franchise Model Could Return Through Dividends

 *ranges represent potential actual dividend payments in $m

 PLNT’s franchising peers (DNKN, YUM, PZZA, WEN, and MCD) each pay a consistent dividend, yielding 1.0%-2.5%.
-The above chart highlights PLNT’s potential fair value at various comparable dividend yields, assuming anywhere from half of excess cash flows ($75m) to all of excess cash flows ($150m) are used for paying dividend.
+The above chart highlights PLNT’s potential fair value at various comparable dividend yields, assuming anywhere from half of excess cash flows ($75m) to all of the excess cash flows ($150m) are used for paying the dividend.
 Over the longer-term, considering the franchising model, and the contribution margin of growth into this business, these estimates are likely overly conservative, but still suggest the firm is fairly valued at worst, with the potential for 100%+ upside.

 For added context, when projecting valuations, we accounted for the fact that PLNT’s equity is split between 72,552,901 Class A shares (74%) and 25,795,542 Class B shares (26%), the latter of which owns no economic interest in the company.
-However, current Class B shareholders have the option to convert their shares for Class A shares on a 1:1 basis, and all shareholders are expected to convert to Class A shares by the end of 2017.
+However, current Class B shareholders have the option to convert their shares into Class A shares on a 1:1 basis and all shareholders are expected to convert to Class A shares by the end of 2017.
 As such, the fully-diluted 98,348,542 share count was used to calculate PLNT’s implied valuation.

 Conclusion